hmrc/disa-returns/resources/public/api/conf/common/overview.md

 ### Who can request access ###
 To request access, you must:

-- be an employee of an organisation listed on the [ISA manager register (GOV.UK)](https://www.gov.uk/government/publications/list-of-individual-savings-account-isa-managers-approved-by-hmrc/registered-individual-savings-account-isa-managers)
+- be an employee of an organisation listed on the [ISA manager register (GOV.UK)](https://www.gov.uk/government/publications/list-of-individual-savings-account-isa-managers-approved-by-hmrc/registered-individual-savings-account-isa-managers).
-- have an HMRC Developer Hub account with a registered software application
+- have an HMRC Developer Hub account with a registered software application.

 If your organisation is not listed, please check [how to apply for ISA manager status on GOV.UK](https://www.gov.uk/guidance/apply-to-be-an-isa-manager).